 Elihu speaks of a person being destroyed as if the person were swallowed up.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "for God to destroy him" (See: Metaphor and Active or Passive)